TechFreak2003/MAITRI/README.md

 <div align="center">

-# Maitri - The Third Eye of the Forest
+# Maitri - Bridging the Gaps Between Humans and Wilds

 **Seeing the unseen, protecting the vulnerable**